facebookresearch/ParlAI/docs/source/tutorial_task.rst

 In this section we will demonstrate the process of using the ``DialogTeacher`` class by adding a simple question-answering task based on the MNIST dataset.
-This task depends on visual data and so does not fit the basic ``FbDialogTeacher`` class described above.
+This task depends on visual data and so does not fit the basic ``ParlAIDialogTeacher`` class described above.
 Still, using ``DialogTeacher`` makes it easy to implement dialog tasks such as this one.